AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Common commands/object-tagging (add, modify, query, and delete object tags).md

 ## Common options

-When you use ossutil to manage buckets that are located in different regions, you can use the -e option to use the endpoint of the specified bucket.
-When you use ossutil to manage buckets that are owned by multiple Alibaba Cloud accounts, you can use the -i option to use the AccessKey ID of the specified account, and use the -k option to use the AccessKey secret of the specified account.
+To use ossutil to manage buckets that are located in different regions, you can use the -e option to use the endpoint of the specified bucket.
+To use ossutil to manage buckets that are owned by different Alibaba Cloud accounts, you can use the -i option to use the AccessKey ID of the specified account, and use the -k option to use the AccessKey secret of the specified account.

-For example, you can run the following command to configure a tag whose key is tagkey7 and whose value is tagvalue7 for an object named example.png in a bucket named testbucket, which is located in the China \(Shanghai\) region and owned by another Alibaba Cloud account.
+For example, you can run the following command to configure a tag whose key is tagkey7 and whose value is tagvalue7 for an object named example.png in a bucket named testbucket, which is located in the China \(Shanghai\) region and owned by another Alibaba Cloud account:

 ```
 ./ossutil64 object-tagging --method put oss://testbucket/exampletest.png tagkey7#tagvalue7 -e oss-cn-shanghai.aliyuncs.com -i LTAI4Fw2NbDUCV8zYUzA****  -k 67DLVBkH7EamOjy2W5RVAHUY9H****
 ```

+For more information the mb command, see [Common options](/intl.en-US/Tools/ossutil/View options.md).